psakhis/emu4crt/README.md

   * OS: Windows 32/64bits or linux (GroovyArcade is recommended)
   * Video display: OpenGL compatible (the only Mednafen tested renderer).

-emu4crt can be use in three modes:
+emu4crt can be use in four modes:

 * `Native Resolution`: Same resolution as emulated system.
    More custom resolution are required (see below)